SoftwareAG/cumulocity-kpi-trend-widget/README.md

 9. `KPI aggregation interval` is an interval to choose the measurements from to calculate the KPI.
 10. `KPI color` is the custom color you may want to specify.
 Clicking this field opens a color picker to help you selecting a color.
 11. `KPI unit` is a unit value you to specify.
 Providing this value override the value received with measurement.
 Leave blank if you don't want to override.
 Examples: km, m, kg, etc.
 12. `KPI threshold enabled` and its related fields allows you to configure threshold values.
 KPI will change its color on reaching the threshold values.
+Threshold values are inclusive.
 13. `Chart enabled` is to show or hide chart in the widget.
 14. `Chart type` is the type of the chart you want to see.
 There are 2 options line and bar.
 15. `Chart position` decides where to chart in the widget with respect to the KPI.